lorpac/buildings_network_app/README.md

 ### Known issues (work in progress!)

 - The blue square in the map is deformed at latitudes far from the European latitude.
 However, this does not impact the shape of the area that is actually considered for the creation of the Buildings Network, it remains a 2km x 2km squared area centered around the center of the (deformed) square.
-- On Linux, the results are plotted only when the whole computation has finished.